-Notice of Escrow: You must mail first-class or hand-deliver to the landlord a written notice of the rent escrow, along with the written certification by the city or county, no more than 24 hours after you first deposit your rent in escrow.
-(See Notice of Rent Escrow in this publication.)
+Notice of Escrow: You must mail first-class or hand-deliver to the landlord written notice of the rent escrow AND the city's/county's written certification no more than 24 hours after depositing your rent in escrow.
+(See Notice to Landlord of Rent Escrow at the end of this publication.)

-After the inspector has certified the dwelling unit as eligible for escrow and before you place rent in an escrow account, TALK TO A LAWYER.
+After the inspector has certified the place eligible for escrow but before depositing your rent in an escrow account, TALK TO A LAWYER.

-Either you or the landlord may file a lawsuit to ask for the release of rent money deposited in escrow.
-The court or arbitrator may determine whether past, present, or future rent should be reduced because of any defects.
+Either you or the landlord may file a lawsuit asking the court (or an arbitrator) to release the rent money deposited in escrow.
+The court/arbitrator may determine whether to reduce past, present, or future rent because of any defects.

 A rent escrow account can be hard and expensive to set up.
-This remedy is often best used to motivate the landlord to make repairs without actually taking the final step of depositing your rent into the account.
+It is often best to use this remedy to motivate the landlord to make repairs without actually taking the final step of depositing your rent into the account.

-It is the concept that by putting the place up for rent, the landlord is making an unspoken promise (warranty) that it is in fact fit for people to live in.
-(This concept does not apply to commercial spaces.)
-If the premises are not in fact fit to live in, the landlord has violated the warranty.
+It is the concept that by putting a place up for rent, the landlord makes an unspoken promise (warranty) that it is in fact fit for you to live in.
+If the place is not in fact fit to live in, the landlord has violated the warranty.

-A warranty of habitability is implied by operation of law in all residential tenancies.
+A warranty of habitability is implied by law in all residential tenancies.
 It is not written into your lease agreement.
 It does not need to be.
-Any language in your (written or verbal) lease agreement that says that the warranty does not apply violates state law.
+Any language in your (written or verbal) lease agreement saying the warranty does not apply violates state law.
 You cannot waive or bargain it away in exchange for lower rent.

 The implied warranty of habitability was independently created by the Washington Supreme Court in the case of Foisy v.
 Wyman, 83 Wn.2d 22, 515 P.2d 160 (1973).
-A copy of this case is included with this publication.
+A copy of this case is at the end of this publication.

 Basically, it is the landlord's guarantee that the place is safe enough for you to live in.

 No landlord can require you to waive (give up) this warranty as a condition of your tenancy.
-Any provision of a rental agreement that states that the premises are not governed by the warranty of habitability, or tries to limit the landlord's duties to maintain and repair the dwelling unit that are required by the Act and housing codes, is unlawful and unenforceable.
+Any part of a rental agreement that states that the premises are not governed by the warranty of habitability, or tries to limit the landlord's duties under the Act and housing codes to maintain and repair the rental, is unlawful.
+The landlord cannot hold you to it.
+(It is unenforceable.)

-If the place is partially or totally uninhabitable because the landlord did not make needed repairs, you may be able to claim a partial or total rent reduction for the period that the premises were uninhabitable.
+If the place is partially or totally uninhabitable because the landlord did not make needed repairs, you may be able to claim a partial or total rent reduction for the period it was uninhabitable.

-But: The repairs must be major, affecting the safety and livability of the place.
-Minor housing code violations may not amount to a breach (violation) of the warranty of habitability if they do not affect your ability to live there safely.
+But: The repairs must be major, affecting your ability to live in the place safely.
+Minor housing code violations may not violate the warranty of habitability if they do not affect your safety.

-Rent withholding is usually a very dangerous and unwise strategy, particularly for month-to-month tenants.
+*Rent withholding is usually very dangerous and unwise, especially for month-to-month tenants.
 We cannot predict how much rent you could safely withhold.

 Maybe.
-The Landlord's breach of the implied warranty of habitability may be a defense to an unlawful detainer (eviction) action based on nonpayment of rent.
-This defense relies upon the Foisy case, not on the Residential Landlord-Tenant Act.
-(See "What is the Warranty of Habitability," above for more on the Foisy case.)
+The Landlord's breach of the implied warranty of habitability may be a defense to an unlawful detainer (eviction) action for nonpayment of rent.
+This defense relies on the Foisy case, not the Residential Landlord-Tenant Act. ( "What is the Warranty of Habitability," has more on Foisy.)

-If you claim a "breach of the warranty of habitability" defense in an eviction action based on alleged non-payment of rent, the court will look at two things:
+If you claim a "breach of the warranty of habitability" defense in an eviction action for non-payment of rent, the court will decide:

-Courts find that making such decisions is very hard without expert testimony.
-It is also hard to make such a decision at an unlawful detainer show cause hearing where the court can only give your case a few minutes.
+Courts find deciding these issues very hard without expert testimony.
+It is also hard to make such decisions at an unlawful detainer show cause hearing where the court can only give your case a few minutes.

-If the amount of unpaid or withheld rent (the amount of rent due under the rental agreement minus the amount actually paid) is less than the amount of reductions allowed by the court, the court should dismiss the landlord's eviction action.
+If the amount of unpaid or withheld rent (the amount due minus what you actually paid) is less than the amount of reductions the court will allow, the court should dismiss the eviction action.

-If the court determines that you owe some amount of rent, even as little as one dollar, and you did not tender the rent owed within three days of service of a three-day pay or vacate notice, the court could order that a writ of restitution restoring the landlord to possession of the premises be issued and enter a judgment for the amount of rent determined to be owed, plus court costs, plus attorney fees.
+A court that decides you owe some rent (even just one dollar) and you did not tender what you owed within three days of getting a pay or vacate notice could order the issuance of a writ of restitution giving the landlord back the premises AND a money judgment for the rent it decides you owe, plus court costs and attorney fees.
 (See our Eviction and Your Defense publication.)

-Say under your rental agreement, you pay $600 rent each month.
-You have paid that $600 for six months ($3,600 altogether).
-Then you missed one month's rent payment.
-The landlord files an eviction action alleging nonpayment of rent.
+Examples of what the court might do: Under your rental agreement, you pay $600 rent each month.
+For six months, you have paid that amount ($3,600 altogether).
+You then miss one month's payment.
+The landlord files an eviction action for nonpayment of rent.

-If the court decides that the apartment is only worth $400 a month because of problems or defects affecting habitability, you would owe a total of $2,800 over the seven-month period (the six months you paid and the one month you did not).
+The court decides the apartment is only worth $400 a month because of problems or defects affecting habitability.
+That means you owe only $2,800 total over the seven-month period (the six months you paid and one month you did not).
 You have already paid $3,600.
 You do not owe rent.
 The court should not evict you.
-Also, the landlord would have to lower the rent to $400 a month until the apartment is fixed.
+In fact, the landlord would have to lower the rent to $400 a month until the apartment is fixed.

-If the court found that the apartment was worth more than you actually paid ($3,600 total payments divided by seven months equals $514 a month), the court would probably rule in favor of the landlord, order that you be evicted, and give the landlord a judgment for the unpaid rent, court costs and attorney's fees.
+If the court found the apartment was worth more than you actually paid ($3,600 total payments divided by seven months equals $514 a month), the court would probably rule in favor of the landlord, order your eviction, and award the landlord a judgment for unpaid rent, court costs and attorney's fees.
 (See our Eviction and Your Defense publication.)

-It is best to have a witness testify about rental values in your area, and what the rental unit was actually worth considering the defects.
+A witness who can testify about rental values in your area, and what the rental unit was actually worth considering the defects.

 *You should know what a witness will say before s/he says it in court or in a statement you hand in to the court.

-Maybe, but it may be hard.
-It is possible to use a breach of the warranty of habitability claim to sue your landlord for a court-ordered rent reduction, even when the landlord has not filed an eviction action.
-But courts have problems determining the seriousness of the defects and the proper amount of the rent reduction.
+Maybe.
+You can use a breach of the warranty of habitability claim to sue your landlord for a court-ordered rent reduction, even when the landlord has not filed an eviction action.
+But courts have a hard time determining the seriousness of the defects and the proper amount of the rent reduction.

-You have the right to present a breach of the warranty of habitability claim as a defense to an eviction for nonpayment of rent.
+A breach of the warranty of habitability claim can be a defense to eviction for nonpayment of rent.
 But it can be risky.
-You generally should not withhold part or all of the rent on the assumption that a court will agree with you on how much the apartment was actually worth.
+You generally should not withhold part or all of the rent.
+A court may not agree with you how much the apartment was actually worth.
 If you guess wrong and the court thinks you withheld too much, you may be evicted without the chance to make up the difference.

-State law prohibits the landlord from retaliating or threatening to retaliate against (getting even with) you for good faith complaints to government agencies about conditions that endanger your health or safety, or for exercising any of your rights under the Act.
+Under state law, the landlord cannot retaliate (get back at) or threaten to retaliate against you for your good faith complaints to government agencies about conditions endangering your health or safety, or for exercising any of your rights under the Act.
 Sending a written notice requesting repairs is an exercise of your rights under the Act.